ooichianni/Intel_SD_Training/Readme_sd_training.md

 So we need to use following command:
 >read_file {mod_rvmyth_avsddac.v mod_avsddac.v mod_mythcore_test.v clk_gate.v} -autoread -format verilog -top rvmyth_avsddac <- must mentioned top

+-The read_file command has more options than the read_verilog command
+-The -autoread option is required for the files to be compiled in the correct order.
+In addition, the top module of the design is specified

-Then must make sure there is no error
+Must make sure there is no error
 ![image](https://user-images.githubusercontent.com/118953915/211384785-cef84fdf-cc1b-4355-86a3-5a3c8ac2f2ab.png)

 Check current_design: